rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

     These are the XML files that contain the parameters for GAMERA and RAIJU of the segment.
 * ``*.inp``
-    These are the namelist files that contain parameters for TIE-GCM of the segment.
+    These are the namelist files that contain parameters for TIEGCM of the segment.
 * ``*.json``
     These are the JSON files that contain the parameters for the simulation.
 They are generated by the ``engage.py`` script with all the parameters required to run the